carlosnunezc94/carlosnunezc94.github.io/projects/_posts/23-05-31-ads-ab-test.md

 # From EDA to AB Testing
 ---

-The project is divided into 5 stages: The data itself, the exploratory analysis, the definition overspending and creation of the feature, the A/B test analysis for over-spending, and finally the experiment regarding the treatment group's budgeting.
-Finally, I will briefly mention what other analysis can be performed on the dataset
+The post is divided into 5 stages: The data itself, the exploratory analysis, the overspending definition and feature creation, the A/B test analysis for overspending, and finally the experiment regarding treatment group budgeting.
+Finally, I will briefly mention what other analyses can be performed on the data set.

 ## The data